-Frank Elderson joined the Governing Board of De Nederlandsche Bank on 1 July 2011.
-He is responsible for Corporate Support, Payments, Legal Services, Internal Audit and the Board secretariat.
+Frank Elderson (1970) has served as an executive director of De Nederlandsche Bank (DNB) since 1 July 2011.
+In that capacity he is responsible for Payments (cash and non-cash), Finance, ICT, Communication, Security, Legal Affairs, Corporate Support, Internal Audit and the Board Secretariat.

-Before joining the Governing Board, Mr Elderson worked for DNB as Director of the Legal Services division (2007) and Head of the ABN AMRO supervision department.
-Since 2008, he had also been DNB’s General Counsel.
+Before joining DNB’s Governing Board, Mr Elderson served as Director of the Legal Services division (2007), Head of the ABN AMRO supervision department, and DNB’s General Counsel (2008).

-After joining DNB in 1999, Elderson held various managing positions in the Legal Affairs division and represented DNB in several working groups of the European System of Central Banks (ESCB).
-Elderson started his career in 1995 as a lawyer for Houthoff Advocaten & Notarissen.
+After entering the service of DNB in 1999, Elderson held various managing positions in the Legal Affairs division, and represented DNB on the Legal Committee of the European System of Central Banks (ESCB).
+He received his professional training as a lawyer with Houthoff Advocaten & Notarissen from 1995 to 1998.

 Prof. Job Swank became Executive Director of Monetary Affairs and Financial Stability at De Nederlandsche Bank on 1 December 2011.
 He is responsible for economic policy and research, financial markets, financial stability and statistics.

 Swank holds several additional positions.
 He has been Professor of Economic Policy at the Erasmus University Rotterdam since 2002 and is a Crown Member of the social and economic council SER.
 Swank has also published a range of articles in national and international professional economic journals.